MK99MA/SoMoE-19/docs/config/conf-defaults.rst

  - default_periods

 It is also used to store disabled mapsounds.
 While the ingame menu only allows the handling of "ambient_generic" sounds, manual addition should allow other type of entities too.
+The "removed sounds" section is also independent from the mapdefaults setting and will always be used.

 The structure of the file should look like this: